Board of Trustees

 Chief Development Officer

 Mr. Marino is the Chief Development Officer at Seed Global Health.
-Previously, he was Vice President of Business Development for Planned Parenthood League of Massachusetts where he built a new department that developed programs, partnerships, marketing and innovative business strategies designed to position Planned Parenthood for success in the healthcare marketplace.
+Previously, he was Vice President of Business Development for Planned Parenthood where he built a new department that developed programs, partnerships, marketing and innovative business strategies designed to position Planned Parenthood for success in the healthcare marketplace.
 Prior to Planned Parenthood, Mr. Marino spent over eight years at Health Leads, a national non-profit organization that partners with health systems to expand healthcare providers’ capacity to address patients’ basic resource needs, where he served as the organization’s first Baltimore Executive Director, Boston Executive Director, and National Director of Accounts.
 Mr. Marino is a Returned Peace Corps Volunteer, having served in Burkina Faso West Africa as a Community Health Volunteer, and he spent a year conducting HIV clinical laboratory testing in Minnesota.
 Mr. Marino has a Bachelor of Arts in Zoology and Neuroscience from Miami University (OH) and a Master of Public Health from the Johns Hopkins Bloomberg School of Public Health.

 Fola May, MD, PhD